Close Button

 National Walking Month

 Walking is simple, free and one of the easiest ways to become healthier.
-As since May is Living Streets’ National Walking Month, it’s a great time to start.
 A brisk daily walk positively impacts the body, both physically and mentally, and counts towards your 150 minutes of weekly exercise recommended by the World Health Organisation.

 How does staying active benefit your health?